pjazdzyk/unitility/readme.md

 Since version **1.0.2** [Unitility](https://github.com/pjazdzyk/unitility) supports basic transformation and logic operations.

 **Transformations:**<br>
+The choice of the developer determines whether calculations are performed using double values or with physical quantity objects through the available transformation methods:
 * adding or subtracting quantities of the same type:
 ```java
 Temperature sourceTemperature = Temperature.ofCelsius(20);